Alnico: Manufacturing process

 Alnico magnets are produced by casting or sintering processes.
-Cast alnico is produced by conventional methods using resin bonded sand molds.
+Cast alnico is produced by conventional methods using resin bonded sand molds, which can be intricate and detailed, thereby allowing for complex shapes to be produced.
+The produced alnico magnet typically has a rough surface.
+This process has higher initial tooling costs for mold creation.
 Sintered alnico magnets are formed using powdered metal manufacturing methods.
-Sintering alnico is suitable for complex geometries.
+While sintering can also produce a range of shapes, it may not be as suitable for extremely intricate or detailed designs compared to casting.